-We are a major partner in supporting projects to develop innovation and skills for a growing economy, from financing ambitious large-scale research to backing small, specialised spin-outs or funding digital networks.
-In 2013 alone, the EIB Group provided EUR 14.7bn in finance for this area.
-Backing investments that are geared towards innovation, skills and greater competitiveness is part of our mission to support growth and jobs in Europe.
+We support innovative projects from large-scale research to small, specialised spin-outs or digital networks.
+Supporting investment that is geared towards innovation, skills and greater competitiveness is part of our mission to foster sustainable growth and jobs in Europe.
 We can help secure such investments and maximise resources using our catalytic effect.

 Our Investing for youth initiative aims to address the jobs crisis facing the EU's young generation of 15-24 year olds.
 We build on our lengthy experience and expertise gained in financing both small and medium-sized businesses (SMEs) and the education sector in Europe, with continuous efforts to stimulate job opportunities and skills training for Europe's youth.